Local-first release CLI tools: ship_bump, ship_pypi, ship_release_gh

 enhancement)You must be on the default branch (usually main) with no unpulled changes.

-ship_changelogGenerate or update CHANGELOG.md from closed GitHub issues since your last release:
+ship-changelogGenerate or update CHANGELOG.md from closed GitHub issues since your last release:

 This is useful when you want to edit the changelog separately (e.g., in an editor or Claude Code) before releasing.

-ship_release_ghThis is an interactive helper:
+ship-release-ghThis is an interactive helper:

-CHANGELOG.md from closed GitHub issues since your last GitHub release$EDITOR (defaults to nano) so you can edit the changeloggit commit -am release, git push__version__ship_release_gh
+CHANGELOG.md from closed GitHub issues since your last GitHub release$EDITOR (defaults to nano) so you can edit the changeloggit commit -am release, git push__version__ship-release-gh

-If you’ve already prepared the changelog (e.g., via ship_changelog), skip the changelog step:
+If you’ve already prepared the changelog (e.g., via ship-changelog), skip the changelog step:

-ship_release_gh --no-changelog
+ship-release-gh --no-changelog

-ship_release_gh looks for a token in this order:
+ship-release-gh looks for a token in this order:

 FASTSHIP_TOKEN./token file in your repo rootGITHUB_TOKENThe token must have permission to create releases (typically repo scope for classic PATs, or appropriate fine-grained permissions).

-ship_releaseFull release workflow assuming changelog is ready:
+ship-releaseFull release workflow assuming changelog is ready:

-ship_changelog # generate changelog, edit as needed
+ship-changelog # generate changelog, edit as needed

-ship_release # release to GitHub + PyPI, bump version, push
+ship-release # release to GitHub + PyPI, bump version, push

 This runs: